pasensio97/SDslam/README.md

 If you want to use videos from the TUM2 or TUM3 sequences, just change in the configuration file the Camera parameters,intrinsic parameters and distortion.
 This is because the dataset TUM1, TUM2 and TUM3 have different parameters, check their website for more information.

 #### Realsense D435
-There is also an easy script to run SD-SLAM in RGBD mode along the realsense D435 (but probably is valid for other realsense cameras).
+There is also an easy script to run SD-SLAM+ in RGBD mode along the realsense D435 (but probably is valid for other realsense cameras).

   ```